SamahAliIriqat/Prediction-of-Product-Sales/README.md

 ## Limitations & Next Steps

-The limittions that need to have in consideration is to have a continious time series in order to have a clear picture, also there is no need to contiuegatheringsince it sometimes t is a missleading data.
+The limittions that need to have in consideration is to have a continious time series in order to have a clear picture, also there is no need to contiue gathering since it sometimes it is a missleading data.

 ### For further information